aslamhus/aslamhus/README.md

 I am proficient in PHP, JavaScript, HTML, CSS, MYSQL and React with experience in front end development, system administration, database management and small API construction.
 Over 15 years, I have built many websites from scratch and with platforms like Wix, Squarespace and Wordpress.

-After a musculoskeletal disorder changed the course of my life, I left the arts and redirected all my resources into a love for technology 💻.
+After I developed a myofascial disorder, I left the arts and redirected all my resources into my love for technology 💻.
 When I am able, I still take the occasional photograph ➜ [aslamhusainphotography.com](https://aslamhusainphotography.com).

 Programming is a passion (code is poetry!).
 I love writing **vanilla JavaScript**, and the functional programming of **React**, but also the OOP discipline of writing **PHP** classes!
 As a self taught developer, I am always keen to learn more, particularly about lower level languages and **Data Structures and Algorithms**.